 Pyroclastic flows traveling across water

 Island volcanoes sometimes create these flows that travel across the surface of the ocean to nearby islands.
 During the eruption of Krakatoa in 1883 it is estimated that at least 10% of the deaths were due to falling tephra and ash flows.
-The superheated material traveled over 25 miles across the Sunda Straits to the island of Sumatra in Indonesia
+The superheated material traveled over 40 km (25 miles) across the Sunda Straits to the island of Sumatra in Indonesia

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.